 At least once during a 3-year monitoring cycle and more frequently when deemed necessary by ODP.
 New providers may be qualified more frequently depending on which monitoring cycle they are assigned to.
-Appendix C: Participant Services

-State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).
+State laws, regulations and policies referenced in the specifica- ation are readily available to CMS upon request through

+the Medicaid agency or the operating agency (if applicable).

+Service Type:

+Other Service

-As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.
+As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not

+specified in statute.
+Service Title:

+Service Title:

 Home Accessibility Adaptations

+HCBS Taxonomy:

 Category 1: Sub-Category 1:

 14 Equipment, Technology, and Modifications 14020 home and/or vehicle accessibility adaptations

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

-ervice Definition (Scope):
+Service Definition (Scope):

 Category 4: Sub-Category 4: